 Paget’s disease of bone

 Rheumatoid arthritis (inflammatory joint disease)

 Thrombophlebitis (a blood clot that usually occurs in the leg)

 The right treatment for lower extremity pain will depend on the severity of symptoms and the patient’s unique condition.
-At Central Nevada Regional Care, patients may be treated with joint and soft tissue injections, pain management therapy, and occupational medicine.
+At Las Vegas Primary Care, patients may be treated with joint and soft tissue injections, pain management therapy, and occupational medicine.

 Pain management therapy may encompass a range of treatments, such as hot and cold therapy, massage, meditation, cognitive behavior therapy, yoga, tai chi, acupuncture, deep breathing, progressive muscle relaxation, nonsteroidal anti-inflammatory medication, opioids, antidepressants, and beta-blockers.

 Some patients with lower extremity pain may struggle to perform job duties.
 In these cases, occupational medicine could help the patient adjust to the demands of the workplace.

 Staff at Las Vegas Primary Care are also trained to help employers make reasonable accommodations for employees experiencing lower extremity pain.
 Occupational medicine can help both employers and injured employees create a plan for functioning in the workplace.

 Some patients may need advanced treatment to address severe cases of lower extremity pain.
 Advanced treatment may include chiropractic adjustment, physical therapy, and even surgery.
 Patients should speak to their physician at Las Vegas Primary Care to learn more about advanced treatment for lower extremity pain.

 9:00 AM - 5:00 PM